lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 ```

-3. Download the subdirectory for just this tutorial for the specific version in the repository:
+3. Download the subdirectory for just this tutorial for the specific version from the repository:

 ```Bash
 svn export https://github.com/intel-iot-devkit/cv-sdk-tutorials.git/branches/openvino_toolkit_r1_2_arduino/face_detection_tutorial